 The technical justification for the various parameters entered by the user into the OT is dealt with in a dedicated node.
-For most projects, this is split into four main sections.
-For solar and VLBI observations, a single free-format box is provided.
+For most projects, this is split into three main sections.
+For solar, VLBI and Phased Array observations, the TJ does not use the sensitivity, imaging and correlator-configuration boxes and instead an additional text box is shown in "choices to be justified" that should cover most aspects of these observations.